Monitoring Warehouse Load¶

 Analyze the daily workload on the warehouse over the previous two weeks.
 If you see recurring usage spikes, consider moving some of the peak workload to its own warehouse and potentially running the remaining workload on a smaller cluster.
 Alternatively, you could change your multi-cluster settings to add additional clusters to handle higher concurrency going forward.

-Snowflake Credit Usage¶
+Excessive Credit Usage¶

 Analyze the daily workload on the warehouse over the previous two weeks.
-If the chart shows recurring time periods when the warehouse was running but the total query load was less than 1 for substantial periods of time, the warehouse use is inefficient.
+If the chart shows recurring time periods when the warehouse was running and consuming credits, but the total query load was less than 1 for substantial periods of time, the warehouse use is inefficient.
 You might consider any of the following actions:

 - Decrease the warehouse size.
 Note that decreasing the warehouse size generally increases the query execution time.